-- A mediator may only disclose information with the agreement of both parties.
-It is also their responsibility to ensure that all parties involved understand and agree which information should be kept confidential.
+A mediator may only disclose information with the agreement of both parties.
+It is also their responsibility to ensure that all parties involved understand and agree on which information should be kept confidential.

-- A mediator is expected to conduct mediation in a manner that promotes diligence, timeliness, safety, presence of the appropriate parties, procedural fairness, competency, and mutual respect amongst participants.
+A mediator is expected to conduct the mediation in a manner that promotes diligence, timeliness, safety, presence of the appropriate parties, procedural fairness, competency and mutual respect amongst participants.
 If they are also taking on another role in your divorce process, they must distinguish between the two and ensure that they have consent from both parties to participate as such.

 Ethically Advertise Themselves

-- To avoid misleading clients, a mediator must disclose accurate information about their qualifications to provide these services.
-Additionally, they should not make guarantees regardings outcomes in any of their advertising.
+To avoid misleading clients, a mediator must disclose accurate information about their qualifications to provide these services.
+Additionally, they should not make guarantees regarding outcomes in any of their advertising.

 Provide Fee Transparency

-- The mediator should ensure that potential charges and mediation fees are made to clear to both parties and provided in writing.
+The mediator should ensure that potential charges and mediation fees are made clear to both parties and provided in writing.
 These fees should not be contingent upon the result of mediation.

 Trusted Mediation Services

 Mediation can significantly improve the divorce process for both parties.
-Our attorneys strive to help you reach an agreement in a swift and constructive manner, from start to finish.
-Contact us online or call us at (732) 418-9772 to learn more about our services and schedule a consultation.
+Our attorney, Frank Tournour, strives to help you reach an agreement in a swift and constructive manner, from start to finish.
+Contact us online or call us at 732-913-3634 to learn more about our services and schedule a consultation.